• Skip to primary navigation

 If you’re a true rock collector, you’ll definitely want to shop the high-end rock and minerals in the gift shop for sale.

 Admission is FREE.
-The Museum is open Thursday through Saturday from 9 a.m. to 4 p.m.
+The Museum is open Monday through Saturday from 9 a.m. to 4 p.m. and Sunday from 1 p.m. to 4 p.m.

 Be warned, parking is a rocky experience.
 It’s difficult to find street parking, as it’s located on a college campus and many parking spots require a permit.
 There are six fee-based visitor parking spots and two handicapped spots outside of the main museum entrance (the south side of the GRL building).